make-software/lottery-demo-dapp/smart-contract/lottery/README.md

 ## Functionalities

-* Create lottery rounds with defined start and end timestamps.
 * Configure settings like ticket price, maximum consolation prize, prize probabilities, and fees.
-* Allow users to participate in the lottery by purchasing tickets (NFTs).
+* Allow users to participate in the lottery.
 * Determine lottery winners based on a pseudo-random number generation mechanism (for demo purposes only).
 * Distribute jackpot and consolation prizes to winners.
-* Provide owner with administrative functionalities like pausing/unpausing the contract, topping up the prize pool, and configuring settings.
+* Provide owner with administrative functionalities topping up the prize pool, and configuring settings.

 ## Entry Points (Public Functions)

 ### Admin
 These functionalities can only be called by the contract owner (designated during deployment).
 They are used for configuration and maintenance purposes.

-  * `create_round(starts_at: u64, ends_at: u64)`: Creates a new lottery round with specified start and end timestamps.
   * `configure(max_consolation_prize: Option<U512>, lottery_fee: Option<U512>, jackpot_probability: Option<u8>, consolation_prize_probability: Option<u8>, ticket_price: Option<U512>)`: Configures various lottery settings.
-  * `pause()`: Pauses the contract, preventing user interaction.
-  * `unpause()`: Unpauses the contract, allowing user interaction again.
   * `top_up_prize_pool()`: Allows the owner to add funds to the prize pool.
-  * `transfer_fees_to_account(amount: U512, reciver: Address)`: Transfers the requested amount to reciver`s address.
+  * `transfer_fees_to_account(amount: U512, reciver: Address)`: Transfers the requested amount to receiver`s address.
 Reverts if the requested amount bigger than collected fees.

 ### User